carajean/Movies/README.md

 # Movies Galore!

-### Take-Home Project by Carolyn Campbell
+**Take-Home Project by Carolyn Campbell**

 ## Features

 - [ ] view all lists
 - [ ] create & name an unlimited number of lists
-- [ ] click on list --> list all movies in that list
+- [ ] click on list --> view all movies in that list
 - [ ] add new movies to a list
 - [ ] when adding a movie, auto-populate with movie names from an online movie names API; begin auto-populating selectable choices after three letters are typed
 - [x] ability to edit movies
 - [ ] ability to delete movies
 - [ ] ability to rate movies / mark as watched
 - [ ] lists should get saved to a database and loaded and retrieved from that database each time the web application is visited
-- [ ] (Bonus Points!) click on a movie name --> open a trailer for the movie online || view a rating page for the movie online
+- [ ] **Bonus Points!** click on a movie name --> open a trailer for the movie online || view a rating page for the movie online

 ## Tech

 - [x] SPA using Angular
-- [ ] all JS/Angular uses TypeScript
+- [x] all JS/Angular uses TypeScript
 - [ ] backend: uses C# ASP.Net Core, making C# Web API REST endpoints
 - [ ] database: use MS SQL or MySQL
 - [x] use GitHub for source control
-- [ ] for your auto-populate feature, you may use http://omdbapi.com/ or https://www.themoviedb.org or any other API you find that returns the data you need to do this.
+- [ ] auto-populate: use http://omdbapi.com/ or https://www.themoviedb.org or any other API you find that returns the data you need
-- [ ] deploy your project on the web somewhere
+- [ ] deploy project
 - [ ] send link to deployed app && send GitHub link